-The Corporate Management Team comprises members of the Executive Leadership Team and those Heads of Service appointed on JNC conditions of service (Link to structure chart)
+The Corporate Management Team comprises members of the Executive Leadership Team and Heads of each Service (Link to structure chart).

 National Pay and Conditions

 There are a number of national agreements produced through collective bargaining arrangements for different groups of local government staff.
 The main negotiating bodies relevant to our workforce and their scope are listed below.
 Brighton & Hove City Council operates these national conditions as amended by local agreements.